harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-healthcare.md

 #### Role of Machine Learning and AI
 Machine learning and AI play a pivotal role in the cleaning and harmonising of data, making it more usable for predictive analytics.
 These technologies can automatically detect inconsistencies, outliers, and errors that would be time-consuming and challenging to identify manually.
-By employing advanced algorithms, AI can also suggest harmonisation strategies, such as normalization techniques and data transformation methods, to ensure that disparate data sources are compatible and can be analyzed together.
+By employing advanced algorithms, AI can also suggest harmonisation strategies, such as normalization techniques and data transformation methods, to ensure that disparate data sources are compatible and can be analysed together.
 This not only improves the quality of the data but also accelerates the harmonisation process, enabling researchers and clinicians to focus on deriving insights and making informed decisions.

 ### Managing Volumes of Disparate Data